I.C.9 The Burden of the valley of Vision (Jerusalem), 22:1-25

 all thy rulers are fled together, they are bound by the archers... -

+This also did not occur during Sennacherib's siege.
+But it was fulfilled at Jerusalem's fall to Babylon (Jer 39:4,5).
 Likewise, the Roman siege and destruction of Jerusalem (70 AD) involved severe suffering.
 This burden also foresees the future siege(s) of that city, in the Day of the LORD (eg., Zech 14:1-3).

 The Lord's sorrow, for the tribulations of His people, is revealed in the prophet's tears (cp.
 Jer 4:19; 9:1).
-These tears span the centuries of Israel's 'valley of vision,' of her ignorance of the Lord and His Word (cp.
+These tears span the centuries of Israel's 'valley of vision,' of her ignorance of the Lord GOD and His Word (cp.
 Luk 19:41-44).

 ...a day of trouble... treading down... perplexity... of crying to the mountains.-